History of Suresnes: The beginnings of the Mont Valérien pilgrimage

 As pilgrims came to Suresnes, the town's inhabitants also took part in pilgrimages.
-The town's museum holds a gouache on paper by Pierre Renard, Les chemins du calvaire, a naïve painting by a winegrower fascinated by the traditions of Suresnes, which shows the pilgrimage routes taken by the people of Suresnes to Val-Saint-Germain (Essonne), where there is a relic of Sainte-Julienne, then secondary patron saint of Saint-Leufroy church.
+The town's museum holds a gouache on paper by Pierre Renard, Les chemins du calvaire, a naïve painting by a winegrower fascinated by the traditions of Suresnes, which shows the pilgrimage routes taken by the people of Suresnes to Val-Saint-Germain (Essonne), where there is a relic of Sainte-Julienne, then the secondary patron saint of Saint-Leufroy church.
 This pilgrimage against the plague originated in the 16th century and disappeared after the 1870 war.
 In the 19th century, during two major cholera epidemics, it was revived.

 It was in this environment that Marguerite Naseau's vocation was born: raised in a poor Suresnes family, she became a collaborator of Vincent de Paul; a square in Suresnes bears her name.